 The Board of Directors, in accordance with the Corporate Governance Code, performs effectiveness evaluations and analyses each year through deliberations based on the results of self-questionnaires and questionnaires, and uses the results to improve the operation of the Board of Directors.

-In the effectiveness evaluations for FY2019, there were opinions on enhancing the quality of explanations pertaining to the matters deliberated by the Board of Directors, ensuring enough time for deliberation according to the difficulty level of the matter to be deliberated, and making improvements on “Deliberation on Corporate Strategy and Vision,” such as increasing the number of times held and the number of topics set.
-These points were then identified as issues to be addressed and improvements to the operation of the Board of Directors were implemented accordingly.
+In the effectiveness evaluations for FY2020, there were opinions on enhancing the quality of explanations and materials pertaining to the matters deliberated by the Board of Directors, ensuring enough time for deliberation according to the importance and level of difficulty of the matter to be deliberated, and making improvements to the "Deliberation on Corporate Strategy and Vision" sessions, particularly in terms of increasing the number of such sessions and setting topics, with the aim of stimulating discussion related to areas of focus and division strategies in light of overall management strategies.
+These points were then identified as issues to be addressed.
+Drawing on such awareness, we took steps to improve the effectiveness of the Board of Directors by reviewing agendas of meetings of the Board of Directors and sessions of the Deliberation on Corporate Strategy and Vision, figuring out ways of conducting meetings to ensure effective discussion, and furthermore organizing and identifying matters to be deliberated and discussed.

 In order to make effectiveness evaluations more beneficial, the Company reviews the evaluation items every fiscal year to ensure an adequate evaluation, which may involve adding matters that are pertinent to the actual condition of the fiscal year.